Togliatti amnesty

 The Togliatti amnesty (Amnistia Togliatti) was an amnesty declared in Italy on 22 June 1946.
-Named after the then-Italian Minister of Justice, Italian Communist Party member Palmiro Togliatti, it pardoned and reduced sentences for Italian fascists and partisans alike.
+Named after the then-Italian Minister of Justice, Italian Communist Party (PCI) member and leader Palmiro Togliatti, it pardoned and reduced sentences for Italian fascists and partisans alike.
 The amnesty covered common crimes as well as political ones committed during World War II.
 Fascists and their collaborators benefited more from the amnesty than the partisans.